Free WCAG & ADA contrast checker — instant pass/fail, no signup

 Document which level you target per component: AA for general product UI, AAA for long-form reading or public-sector sites.
 When stakeholders ask for pastel aesthetics, show the ratio numbers—design trade-offs become concrete instead of ideological.

-ADA Color Contrast Requirements
+ADA Compliance Color Requirements

 The Americans with Disabilities Act (ADA) does not list hex codes in statute; courts and federal guidance increasingly treat WCAG 2.1 Level AA as the measurable standard for public-facing websites and many mobile experiences.
-That means your ADA contrast checker workflow is really a WCAG workflow with legal documentation: store the ratio, the level claimed (AA or AAA), and the component (e.g., footer link on #F3F4F6).
-Section 508 procurement for U.S. government aligns similarly, referencing WCAG for federal digital products.
+That means your ADA color contrast checker workflow is really a WCAG workflow with legal documentation: store the ratio, the level claimed (AA or AAA), and the component (e.g., footer link on #F3F4F6).
+For U.S. federal agencies and contractors, Section 508 of the Rehabilitation Act requires accessible electronic and information technology; the current Section 508 refresh maps to WCAG 2.0 Level AA, while many agencies voluntarily align procurement and internal QA to WCAG 2.1 AA—the same ratios yourADA compliance color checker already tests.

 ADA compliance is broader than contrast—keyboard access, forms, media alternatives—but color remains the most common visual failure in third-party audits.
 A plaintiff or regulator does not need to prove you ignored the entire specification; repeated failures on contact links, cookie banners, and checkout labels are enough to create exposure.
 Testing early with an accessibility color contrast checker reduces that surface area and demonstrates good-faith remediation if issues are found later.